Healing Power of Plant Extracts

 “Behold, I have given you every green plant, and it shall be food for you.”
 Genesis 1:29

-The herbs listed below are by no means an exhaustive list, but the tip of the iceberg on herbs and cancer.
-This chapter alone could have been 1000 pages.
+Ologomeric is just one example of a potent plant extract and is just the tip of the iceberg when delving into the healing powers of plant extracts.
+This chapter in my book alone could have been 1000 pages.
 We have spared you the onerous task of reading such a tome.
-Below are some of the best herbs for cancer.
 We encourage you to work with a trained herbalist for best results.

 Potent antioxidant, supports vitamin C functions, penetrates the blood-brain barrier, reduces capillary fragility, enhances peripheral circulation, protects DNA from damage by radiation and chemotherapy